memari-majid/Agentic-AI-Systems/docs/AI_Systems/index.md

 - Basic understanding of machine learning concepts
 - Familiarity with artificial intelligence fundamentals
 - Programming experience (helpful but not required for theoretical understanding)

+## What's Next?

+After completing the AI Systems foundation track, you can:

+- Apply these concepts practically in [Agent Development](../Agentic_AI_in_Action/index.md) with LangChain and LangGraph
+- Explore cutting-edge implementations in [Modern AI Frameworks](../Modern_AI_Frameworks/index.md) with Pydantic AI, MCP, and autonomous agents
+- Learn strategic implementation in [AI Strategies](../AI_Strategies/index.md) for organizational transformation

 ---